casssater/Casssater-page/python/pathlib.md

 >>> Path('spam') / Path('bacon', 'eggs')
 WindowsPath('spam/bacon/eggs')
 {% endhighlight python %}
-A script that uses .join operator with a \ is not save, because its backslashes would only work on Windows.
+A script that uses the .join operator with a \ is not safe, because it's backslashes would only work on Windows.
 {% highlight python %}
 >>> homeFolder = r'C:\Users\Al'
 >>> subFolder = 'spam'